-The Brooksvale Barnyard is home to three miniature horses, two Pygmy goats, two Dorset sheep, chickens and a rooster, rabbits, and honey bees.
+The Brooksvale Barnyard is home to three miniature horses, two Pygmy goats, two Dorset sheep, chickens, rabbits, and honey bees.
 The horses, sheep, and goats all have stalls in the barn with access to their pastures.
 The public is welcome inside the barn if the doors are open.
 Otherwise, the animals can still be visited while they're outside grazing, munching on hay, or sun bathing.
 The rabbits are located in cages under a line of trees adjacent to the barnyard and the chickens have their coop right in front of the sheep's enclosure.
 PLEASE--no feeding anything to our animals and parents PLEASE monitor children closely, Thank you!

 Tina was Lightning's mother and sadly passed away on September 25, 2015 from the sickness Colic.
 She had many issues with her digestive system and her diet had to be monitored extremely closely.
 Tina will always be remembered at the park and by visitors who loved her.
 She was definitely the queen of the barn!
 Her stall sign with her name on it and her picture are hung on the back wall of Lightning's current stall as a reminder Tina will always be with us.
 Tina's passing is also something we want our park visitors to be aware of to spread the importance of not feeding our animals--miniature horses are extremely fragile with their diet and many foods will make them sick, including grass, apples, or carrots.
 Situations such as Tina's are devastating and these animals are family.